This post may contain affiliate links. Please read my disclosure for more information.

 - When $15 an Hour Is Not Enough

-How Much Salary a Year is $15 an hour?
+How Much is $15 an Hour a Year?

-You might be wondering how much is $15 an hour per year.
+You might be wondering how much does 15 dollars per hour equal per year.

-Before taxes and other deductions, $15 an hour equals around $31,200 per year.
-This is calculated based on a 40-hour workweek.
+Before taxes and other deductions, $15 an hour equals $31,200 per year.
+This is calculated with the hourly wage based on working 40 hours per week.

 Forty hours per week multiplied by 52 weeks equals 2,080 hours per year.
 That amount is just approximate due to paid and unpaid time off, overtime, and other payroll deductions.

-However, recently, politicians have discussed raising the federal minimum wage from $7.25 to $15 per hour.
-Most states have their own minimum wage rules, with some requiring far more than $7.25 per hour.
+However, recently, politicians have discussed raising the federal minimum hourly wage from $7.25 to 15 dollars an hour.
+Most states have their own minimum wage rules, with some requiring far more than $7.25 of hourly pay.

-Although, no plan for a federal minimum wage increase to $15 has garnered any traction, it remains a contentious and much talked about issue.
+Although, no plan for a federal minimum hourly wage increase to $15.00 an hour has garnered any traction, it remains a contentious and much talked about issue.

-Whether you make $15 an hour now, are looking for a job that pays $15 an hour, or are concerned about minimum wage increases, you may have a few questions such about the reality of living on $15 an hour.
+Whether you make $15 an hour now, are looking for a job with hourly pay of $15 dollars an hour, or are concerned about minimum wage increases, you may have a few questions such about the reality of living on $15 an hour.

-This is assuming that you work a 40-hour workweek.
+This is assuming that you work 40 hours per week.
 You’d work 2,080 hours in a year if you worked 52 weeks.

-If you have a job earning $15 hourly, you will make a monthly income of $2,600.
-After taxes, it would be about $2,121 each month.
+If you have a job earning $15 hourly wage, you will make a monthly income of $2,600 for working 40 hours per week.

 No matter what you make an hour, you can estimate your monthly pay by diving the yearly pay by 12.